-We used Brightside and BetterHelp to see which one comes out on top.
-For most people, Brightside is the winner, thanks to its insurance acceptance and full range of services, including medication management.
+We just re-tested both BetterHelp and Brightside Health to see what’s changed for 2026, and get a fresh take on their pros and cons, as well as which is better for online therapy.
+For most people, Brightside is the winner, thanks to its broader insurance acceptance and full range of services, including medication management.
+Plus, even its cash-pay prices can be lower than BetterHelp’s.
 BetterHelp, on the other hand, works well for those without insurance or those paying out-of-pocket for therapy.

 Compare Brightside Vs. BetterHelp